insidemordecai/website/content/support/index.md

 ## Spread the word on social media

-If a post or anything on here strikes a chord, you can repost on social media and tag me while at it to let me know.
+If anything on here strikes a chord, you can repost/quote on your site or social media and tag me while at it to let me know.
 That will be very much appreciated.

 ## Work with me

-Want to collaborate and make sparks fly?
-You can [contact me.]({{< ref "contact/index.md" >}})
+You can also [contact me]({{< ref "contact/index.md" >}}) to collaborate and make sparks fly.

 {{< alert "mug-hot" >}}
 Page heavily inspired by [Pawlean](https://www.pawlean.com/)'s [support page.](https://www.pawlean.com/support)